Skip to content

 Step 3: Generate the barcodes (free)#

 You do not need paid label software.
-Paste your location codes into the free barcode bin label generator, or start from the sample CSV — it turns each code into a Code 128 barcode automatically.
+Paste your location codes into the free barcode and QR label generator, or start from the sample CSV — it turns each code into a Code 128 barcode or a QR code, laid out for Avery 5160 or 5167.
+It runs entirely in your browser: nothing is uploaded and there is no signup.

 Step 4: Pick your label size and stock#